ashleyroque/Identifying-Product-Patterns-in-the-Skincare-Market-A-Clustering-Study-on-Sephora-Data/README.md

 - **Average Reviews**: 355.5

 ### Interpretation:
-Cluster 0 represents mid-range priced products with relatively high ratings and moderate review counts.
-These are well-regarded products that don't have the highest volume of reviews.
+Cluster 0 contains products that tend to be mid-range priced, with relatively high ratings (around 4.4), and an average number of reviews.
+These products could be seen as moderate-priced items that are generally well-regarded by customers but don't have the highest volume of reviews compared to other clusters.

 ### Answers to Research Questions:

 **Can skincare products be grouped based on price and ratings?**
 - Yes, clustering shows clear grouping based on price (Cluster 1: lower-priced, Cluster 0: mid-range)
-- Products also cluster by ratings (Cluster 0: 4.41, Cluster 1: 4.31, Cluster 2: 3.46)
+- This suggests that price is a significant factor in how the products group together.

 **Can products be grouped by number of reviews?**
-- Yes, the analysis reveals patterns in review distribution across clusters
+- Yes, the average ratings for each cluster show that products tend to cluster based on their ratings as well.
+Cluster 0 has high ratings (around 4.41), Cluster 1 has slightly lower ratings (4.31), and Cluster 2 has even lower ratings (3.46).
+This indicates that products with similar ratings tend to cluster together.
-- Clear patterns emerge: lower-priced products tend to have more reviews with moderate ratings, while higher-priced products have fewer reviews but higher ratings
+- The clusters formed reflect how products can be grouped based on price, ratings, and reviews.
+The analysis reveals that there are clear patterns, such as lower-priced products having more reviews and moderate ratings, while higher-priced products tend to have a smaller number of reviews but higher ratings.

 ## 8. Impact and Applications
+### This project could impact both consumers and businesses and here is how:
 ### Consumer Impact:
 - Helps consumers make more informed purchasing decisions by understanding product clusters
 - Enables better comparison of products within similar price and rating ranges